-The four of us are - from left to right - Lyse Doucet, who has had a glittering career and is now the BBC chief international correspondent and a presenter of 'Newshour' on the World Service and of BBC World News; George Arney, a hugely talented journalist and broadcaster who had earlier been the BBC's correspondent in Islamabad and Colombo; Ritula Shah, now presenter of the World Tonight on Radio 4; and me - I spent three years as a presenter and then became the programme's editor.
-Didin't we all look young!
+The four of us are - from left to right - Lyse Doucet, who has had a glittering career and is now the BBC chief international correspondent; George Arney, a hugely talented journalist and broadcaster who had earlier been the BBC's correspondent in Islamabad and Colombo; Ritula Shah, now presenter of the World Tonight on Radio 4; and me - I spent three years as a presenter and then became the programme's editor.
+Didn't we all look young!

-As I post this (July 2012) the World Today is about to close.
-While I look forward to its successor, Newsday, I also look back with fondness and pride on all that the World Today achieved - including (after my time) a Sony Gold for best news and current affairs programme.
+I look back with fondness and pride on all that the World Today achieved - including (after my time) a Sony Gold for best news and current affairs programme.